 Yes, the solution assumes a Non-Access Stratum protocol defined between the UE and the CP-SM.
 However, this simply implies that a protocol above the Access Stratum is used, but it does not imply that TS 24.301 is the protocol used.

-Why authentication/authorization of Data Network Sessions?
+Why authentication/authorization of PDU Sessions or Data Session?

 In the EPC, the UE may provide in the UE requested PDN connectivity procedure (in the PCO field) the information for authentication/authorization of the request using PAP/CHAP.
 This was introduced to enable the UE to obtain explicit authorization by the entity or service provider operating the specific PDN to which the UE is requesting connectivity.